juleshansen/oop/individual/individual.md

 gui.draw(shapelist)
 ```

-What do you think will happen ?
-Will it display the same result as before ?
-A different one ? an error message ?
+What do you think will happen?
+Will it display the same result as before?
+A different one? an error message?

 ### Create another shape class `Rectangle`